Landscape Designer vs Landscape Architect vs Design-Build in San Diego

 Non-negotiables for hardscape-forward remodels

-• Scope map + quantities: pavers/porcelain SF, wall LF & heights, kitchen LF, cover footprint, lighting counts.
+• Scope map + quantities: pavers/porcelain SF, wall LF and heights, kitchen LF, cover footprint, lighting counts.

 • Drainage intent: slope arrows + drain types/locations + discharge plan (“where does water go?”).